 Let’s face it – before you can land and expand, you’ve got to understand.
-This means doing the upfront research about the account you’re selling to and the contacts you’re speaking with before you go about aggressive outreach.
+For sales enablement success, this means doing the upfront research about the account you’re selling to and the contacts you’re speaking with before you go about aggressive outreach.

 And even with a sea of databases, outside research and analyst reports available, it is difficult to discern exactly what’s most important.